|

 VENGEANCE to ARMAGEDDON to JUMANJI).

-complete faithful adoption of the character and settings.
+completely faithful adoption of the character and settings.

 maintaining the tone, spirit, and mood of the dark character.

-Its refreshing to see an R rated comic book adapted into a
+It's refreshing to see an R-rated comic book adapted into a

-go-for-the-throat R rated action film for adults where previous attempts have
+go-for-the-throat R-rated action film for adults where previous attempts have

 failed (see